dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Slang is a language that rolls up its sleeves, spits on its hands and goes to work.
+  Many of life's failures are people who did not realize how close they were to success when they gave up.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1052 days)
+## 🌟 Experiences (1053 days)

 ### 🧮 Programming languages